 - Clear expectation-setting on timelines and next steps, and proof that progress is being made

-2. Easy-to-use author tools
+2. Intuitive author tools

 Navigating a journal’s manuscript submission system can be an arduous task, even for seasoned authors.